La Junta - The Town of Encounters

-The origin of its name, "La Junta" is due to the union of the Palena and Rosselot rivers, in addition to the fact that in this sector the trappings of animals coming from the different nearby valleys were gathered to be moved to their destination of sale.
-The Board was created on August 13, 1963 by a founding charter signed in Santiago, when from a little more than a decade there was the arrival of the first settlers from different parts of the country to this place of charms in search of a prosperous future.
+The origin of our town's name, "La Junta" is due to the junction of the Palena and Rosselot rivers, in addition to the fact that in this sector animals were brought together from the different nearby valleys to be moved to their sale destination.
+La Junta was created on August 13, 1963 by means of a foundation act signed in Santiago, a little more than a decade after the arrival of the first settlers from different parts of the country to this charming place in search of a more prosperous future.
 The first inhabitants within the "urban" area go back to the early seventies with the arrival of the first teacher, Fernando Sotomayor, who participated in the founding of the first school.

-Since 1986, four years after the Carretera Austral arrived at La Junta, at Espacio y Tiempo® - Hotel de Montaña we have been witnesses, actors and part of the growth and development of the town to which we belong.
-The people that make up the Espacio y Tiempo team are Juntinos or we have made an important part of our life here, opting in both cases to make La Junta our home, which strengthens our link with the locality and its people.
+Since 1986, four years after the Carretera Austral arrived to La Junta, at Espacio y Tiempo® - Hotel de Montaña we have been witnesses, actors and part of the growth and development of the town we belong to.
+Most of the collaborators of the Espacio y Tiempo team are Juntinos or have made an important part of their life in La Junta, opting in both cases to make La Junta their home, which strengthens our link with the locality and its people.

-Clic: Link to the book "The Board: History and Development of the Town of Encuentro"
+Clic: Link to the book, in Spanish, "La Junta: History and Development of the Town of Encounters"

-Click to Link Video "The Board, where you will always have good meetings" of Patagonia To discover.
+Click to Link Video "La Junta, where you will always have good meetings" of Patagonia To discover.

-In the seventies, the idea of building a route that crosses the continent uniting the different provinces of the Chilean Patagonia was crystallized and materialized, a difficult task due to the diversity of adverse factors, such as native forests, extensive marshy areas, large rivers, topography with innumerable accidents, rigorous climate, lack of population and resources, etc. From 1976 the execution of this road started, named as, the South Southern Longitudinal Road or the "Carretera Austral".
+In the seventies, the idea of building a route crossing the continent uniting the different provinces of the Chilean Patagonia was crystallized and materialized, a difficult task due to the diversity of adverse factors, such as native forests, extensive marshy areas, large rivers, topography with innumerable accidents, rigorous climate, lack of population and resources, etc. From 1976 the execution of this road started, named as, the Southern Longitudinal Road, Ruta 7 or the "Carretera Austral".

-According to the priorities, the sector from Chaitén to Coyhaique was first built, which was delivered to public use in February 1982.
-In that same year, work was started further south, in the Lago General Carrera sector, and was as well as in 1986, the road was completely delivered to Puerto Yungay.
+Guided by national priorities, the sector from Chaitén to Coyhaique was first built, being delivered to public use in February 1982.
+In that same year, work was started further south, in the Lago General Carrera sector, and in 1986, the road was completely delivered to Puerto Yungay.
 Today it is possible to arrive by the Carretera Austral, from Chaitén to Villa O'Higgins, thus having a total of 990 kms to travel, with an important advance in the widening and paving of the route.

-The Carretera Austral and its complementary transversal network have allowed the integration of Western Patagonia, an extensive territory of great nature reserves and beautiful landscapes.
-Its socio-economic impact began to be seen in an important way not only in the development of livestock and aquaculture, but in the generation of a new tourist destination, ideal for nature lovers, the contemplation of flora, fauna and landscapes and adventure tourism, outdoor activities and sport fishing.
+The Carretera Austral and its complementary transversal network have allowed the integration of Western Patagonia, an extensive territory of great natural reserves and beautiful landscapes.
+Its socio-economic impact began to be seen in an important way not only in the development of livestock and aquaculture, but in the generation of a new tourist destination of water and life, ideal for nature lovers, the contemplation of flora, fauna and landscapes and adventure tourism, outdoor activities and sport fishing.

 The Aysén Region extends between 49º South latitude and from 71º East longitude to the Pacific Ocean.
 It has an extensive territory of approximately 108,000 km2 that represents 24% of the territory of continental Chile.
 Its regional capital is the city of Coyhaique of approximately 50,000 inhabitants.

-The rainy climate, fundamental element that generates the natural beauty of our region, invites the tourist to enjoy the four climatic seasons, each one with its particular charm: the pleasant temperatures of the summer, the incomparable landscapes of the autumn, the force of the winter and everything the splendor that dazzles us in the spring.
-Even when the temperature often drops below 0º in winter, it usually allows outdoor activities to take place.
+The rainy climate, fundamental element that generates the natural beauty of our region, invites the tourist to enjoy all four seasons, each one with its particular charm: the pleasant temperatures of summer, the incomparable landscapes of autumn, the force of winter and the dazzling splendor of spring.
+Even when temperatures often drop below 0º in winter, it usually allows to enjoy outdoor activities.

-The Region of Aysén has a hydrographic system that includes six important basins: Palena, Cisnes, Aysén, Baker, Bravo and Easter, rivers that are supplied by numerous lakes and lagoons that transform it into a paradise of sport fishing and all recreational activities that approach the nature: downhill rivers, kayak rides, mountain biking, hiking, horseback riding, etc.
+The Aysen Region has a hydrographic system that includes six important basins: Palena, Cisnes, Aysén, Baker, Bravo and Pascua, rivers that are supplied by numerous lakes and lagoons that transform it into a paradise for sport fishing and all nature related recreational activities: river rafting, kayak rides, mountain biking, hiking, horseback riding, etc.

-Espacio y Tiempo® - Hotel de Montaña is located in the center of the first of these basins, the Palena Basin, which meets all the requirements to be considered a reserve of fresh water given the value and importance of quantity and quality of its waters and its environment little intervention.
+Espacio y Tiempo® - Hotel de Montaña is located in the center of the first of these basins, the Palena Basin, which meets all the requirements to be considered a fresh water reserve given the value and importance in quantity and quality of its waters and the little intervention to its environment.

-All this, wrapped in a friendly environment with the security offered by Chilean Patagonia to all its visitors, makes us part of this international tourist destination: Aysén Patagonia, Destination of Water and Life.
+All this, wrapped in a friendly environment with the safety offered by Chilean Patagonia to all its visitors, makes us part of this international tourist destination: Aysén Patagonia, a Destination of Water and Life.